pietroppeter/nimib/README.md

 See `src/nimib.nim` for examples on nimib blocks that are built using these two templates.

 * a `newId` proc is available for `nb: NbDoc` object and provides an incremental integer.
-  It can be used in some custom blocks (it is used in `nbCodeToJs` described below).
+  It can be used in some custom blocks (it is used in `nbJsFromCode` described below).

 ### interactivity using nim js backend

-Nimib can incorporate javascript code generated from nim code using template `nbCodeToJs`.
+Nimib can incorporate javascript code generated from nim code using template `nbJsFromCode`.
 It also provides a template `nbKaraxCode` to add code based on [karax](https://github.com/karaxnim/karax).

 See [interactivity](https://pietroppeter.github.io/nimib/interactivity.html) for an explanation of the api